cometbft/cometbft/docs/architecture/adr-107-betaize-proto-versions.md

 ## Alternative Approaches

-We can do nothing and go ahead with the current versioning rework as per [ADR-103], which does solve the main problem of managing backward-incompatible changes in the proto-derived definitions.
+We can do nothing and go ahead with the current versioning rework as per [ADR 103], which does solve the main problem of managing backward-incompatible changes in the proto-derived definitions.
 Come 1.0 release time, we should find ourselves with a storied collection of versioned protobuf packages going up to `v4` or `v5` for some packages, where earlier versions refer to pre-1.0 releases